1925 Boca Juniors tour to Europe: Spain

-The last match played by Boca Juniors in the city was against Sociedad Gimnástica Española, where Vaccaro was injured, missing the rest of the tour games.
+The last match played by Boca Juniors in the city was against Sociedad Gimnástica Española, where Vaccaro was injured, and so missed the rest of the tour.

-After the games in Madrid, Boca Juniors moved to Bilbao, where the team was beat by Real Unión de Irún by 4–0 and then Athletic Bilbao by 4–2.
-In the game v.
-Athletic, the players abandoned the field as a protest for a penalty kick conceded to the local team.
-Nevertheless, the squad returned shortly after and the game was completed.
+Boca Juniors then moved on to Bilbao, where the team lost first to Real Unión de Irún by 4–0 and then Athletic Bilbao by 4–2.
+In the match against Athletic, the players abandoned the field as a protest over a penalty kick awarded to the local team.
+However, the squad returned shortly after and the game was completed.

-The tour on Spain continued in Pamplona where Boca Juniors defeated Osasuna by 1–0, finishing in Barcelona where Boca defeated RCD Espanyol twice (1–0 and 3–0) and a Catalonia combined by 2–0.
+Their tour of Spain continued in Pamplona, where Boca Juniors defeated Osasuna by 1–0, and finished in Barcelona where Boca defeated RCD Espanyol twice (1–0 and 3–0) and then a Catalonia combined XI by 2–0.

 Germany and France

-Boca had planned to continue the tour on France after the last game in Spain.
-However, the two consecutive losses to Real Unión and Athletic Bilbao made the French organisers to turn back their decision.
+Boca had planned to continue their tour in France after their last game in Spain.
+However, the two consecutive losses to Real Unión and Athletic Bilbao made the French organisers to turn their back on their decision.
 As a result, the team went to Munich, Germany.
-In that city Boca played Bayern Munich on May 9, then moving to Berlin where Boca Juniors beat Nord West.
-Some days later, in Leipzig, Boca achieved its largest victory of the tour when the squad thrashed SpVgg Leipzig 7–0.
+There,Boca played Bayern Munich on May 9, then moved to Berlin where they defeated Nord West.
+Some days later, in Leipzig, Boca achieved their largest victory of the tour when the squad thrashed SpVgg Leipzig 7–0.